 Callroute and Teams Deliver Improved Collaboration in Minutes

 The remote adjustment is a significant shakeup, and we certainly weren’t expecting it to become the ‘new normal’ so fast.
 That said, now we’re here, it’s time to get to the root of what makes remote collaboration work, allowing us to make hay while the sun doesn’t shine.

 Ultimately, successful remote collaboration is all about the tools you use and how you implement them within your workplace.
 Fewer tools that do more, and do it within the cloud, are the absolute pinnacle of smooth communication right now.
 According to businesses that are booming, Teams is the right tool for that job, especially when paired with the right telephony solutions.

-At Callroute, we are a Direct Routing provider for Microsoft Teams.
-We’ve dramatically simplified that offering by being both the PSTN carrier and Direct Routing integration provider.
+At Callroute, we have created a unique Direct Routing solution that enables businesses to integrate calling with Microsoft Teams in minutes.
+We’ve dramatically simplified our offering by being both the PSTN carrier and Direct Routing integration provider.
 This has allowed us to dramatically accelerate integration while providing far greater quality assurance and more effective pricing options.
 With flexible per-channel pricing, integration in minutes, and cloud-based scalability that provides global access, this is telephony with unified communications at heart.
 And, that’s precisely what your team needs to shine.

 You can try Callroute for free with a free channel for life rather than a time-limited trial like other providers.
 We offer businesses 250 minutes, 1 phone line and 1 allocated UK 0330 number as part of our free channel offering, no card required.
 Alternatively, you can set up a consultation with our experts to identify how Callroute could benefit your business.
 Improve your collaboration today and drive business productivity across remote, office and hybrid working.